Sanoviv Response to COVID-19

 Here are some precautions and strategies that we have implemented to ensure the safest possible environment at Sanoviv.

-- Since January 2020, we have executed strict screening protocols to prevent admitting guests who are at risk for COVID-19.
+- Since January 2020, we have executed strict screening protocols designed to prevent admitting guests who are at high risk for COVID-19.

-- We do not admit guests who have traveled to areas of high infection within the past 2 months.
+- We carefully screen guests who have traveled to areas of high infection.

 - We also do not permit guests to come if they are experiencing flu-like symptoms.
-Incoming guests are isolated and evaluated before being admitted.
+All incoming guests and companions are isolated and evaluated upon arrival before being admitted into our facility.

 - We have hired additional housekeeping staff to more frequently clean and sanitize our facility, following hospital-standard cleaning protocols.
 Cleaning staff frequently wipe hard surfaces and other guest touch points, such as handles, knobs, elevators, counters, tables, and so on.